-Rexnord Corporation (RXN) CEO Todd Adams on Q4 2020 Results - Earnings Call Transcript

 Todd Adams

 Yes.
 Thanks, Rob and good morning, everyone.
 This is Todd, and I'm here with Mark Peterson our CFO.
 This morning as Rob said, we're going to cover our financial results for the three months ended in March as well as our fiscal year.
-The other things we'll do or provide an update on our operating environment, the actions we've taken to protect our associates and our business near-term while positioning ourselves to thrive in a world where we're going to have to live with COVID for a period of time and that will eventually transition to a post-COVID world.
+The other things we'll do or provide an update on our operating environment, the actions we've taken to protect our associates and our business near-term while positioning ourselves to thrive in a world where we're going to have to live with COVID for a period of time, and that will eventually transition to a post-COVID world.

-Mark will go through a little more detail on our platforms highlighting some of the key attributes.
-And frankly, changes we've made to our business over the last several years have made it far more resilient going forward.
-Obviously, the strength and positioning of our balance sheet and cash flows and finally we'll sort of, talk through how we're planning for this upcoming June quarter.
+Mark will go through a little more detail on our platforms highlighting some of the key attributes, and frankly changes we've made to our business over the last several years have made it far more resilient going forward.
+Obviously, the strength and positioning of our balance sheet and cash flows, and finally we'll sort of, talk through how we're planning for this upcoming June quarter.

 And I'll start on slide 3.
-I think we've tried to keep everyone up to speed with our investor call that we did at the end of March.
-And then the pre-release we did in early April.
+I think we've tried to keep everyone up to speed with our investor call that we did at the end of March, and then the pre-release we did in early April.
 The results we announced last night are essentially in line with what we communicated with one small exception.
-Free cash flow is just a touch higher than in the pre-release.
+Free cash flow is just a touch higher than in the pre release.

-As earnings season has rolled on, I think, it's even more clear that our March quarterly results were exceptionally strong, relative to the broader industrial universe very high-quality industrial peers and particularly, against our end market competitors.
+As earnings season has rolled on, I think, it's even more clear that our March quarterly results were exceptionally strong relative to the broader industrial universe, very high-quality industrial peers, and particularly against our end market competitors.

-Rexnord like every other company was impacted in the fourth quarter by the virus.
-Our teams in China and Italy dealt with the challenges throughout the quarter.
-And as the situation worsened late in the quarter globally, our teams demonstrated exceptional creativity, resilience, dedication and just continue to serve our customers and we did everything we possibly could to keep our associates and their families safe.
+Rexnord, like every other company, was impacted in the fourth quarter by the virus.
+Our teams in China and Italy have dealt with the challenges throughout the quarter.
+And as the situation worsened late in the quarter globally, our teams demonstrated exceptional creativity, resilience, dedication, and just continued to serve our customers and we did everything we possibly could to keep our associates and their families safe.

-When you look at the numbers for the quarter we delivered 1% core growth at the Rexnord level with Water Management leading away with 7% core growth, and PMC only down 1% essentially, flat when you exclude the impact of our 8020 initiatives.
+When you look at the numbers for the quarter, we delivered 1% core growth at the Rexnord level with Water Management leading away with 7% core growth, and PMC only down 1%, essentially flat when you exclude the impact of our 8020 initiatives.

-EBITDA in the quarter was $124 million and our incremental margins were 43%.
-EPS in the quarter was $0.55 and taxes were about $0.01 better than what we had anticipated.
-When you look at the full year, we delivered 1% core growth net of our 8020 initiatives, record EBITDA of $460 million or 22.3% of sales and also record free cash flow of $257 million up 21% year-over-year.
+EBITDA in the quarter was $124 million, and our incremental margins were 43%.
+EPS in the quarter was $0.55, and taxes were about $0.01 better than what we had anticipated.
+When you look at the full year, we delivered 1% core growth net of our 8020 initiatives, record EBITDA of $460 million or 22.3% of sales, and also record free cash flow of $257 million up 21% year-over-year.
 On a GAAP reported basis, sales were up $17 million and EBITDA was up $17 million.

 From ROIC perspective, we ended the year at 17.4%, which is a new high watermark for us.
-If you move to capital allocation we had a year frankly of milestones.
+If you move to capital allocation, we had a year frankly of milestones.
 CapEx declined to just 2% of revenue, which is consistent with what we've been planning for and communicating the last several years to reduce the recurring asset intensity in our business.
-We closed two terrific acquisitions in Water Management both right down the middle in terms of strategic fit and frankly very critical in how we're creating most comprehensive hygienic solutions in the market today.
+We closed two terrific acquisitions in Water Management, both right down the middle in terms of strategic fit and frankly very critical in how we're creating most comprehensive hygienic solutions in the market today.

-We also prepaid $100 million of term debt earlier in the year.
-And we ended with leverage at 1.9 times.
-And finally, we bought back over $100 million or roughly 3.5% of our outstanding shares in just a little over three months and initiated our first ever dividend at $0.32 annually.
+We also prepaid $100 million of term debt earlier in the year, and we ended with leverage at 1.9 times.
+And finally, we bought back over $100 million or roughly 3.5% of our outstanding shares in just a little over three months, and initiated our first ever dividend at $0.32 annually.
 While we temporarily paused our stock repurchases, we're very comfortable committing to retaining and likely growing our dividend over the coming years, having just announced the $0.08 quarterly dividend last week.

-What you're seeing in the results are frankly the compounding effects of our SCOFR 1 and 2 two initiatives, our 8020 simplification work and terrific progress on our focused growth breakthroughs around connected products and market adjacency.
+What you're seeing in the results are frankly the compounding effects of our SCOFR 1 and 2 two initiatives, our 8020 simplification work, and terrific progress on our focused growth breakthroughs around connected products and market adjacency.
 All the things we've been talking about for the last couple of years, actually reading out against a very difficult macro environment.

 If you can move a slide ahead to slide four.
 By this time, I'm sure everyone's heard about how companies have responded to the crisis.
 In a very short period of time, we've all had to adapt to a whole new set of realities about how we go around our daily lives.
 I am very biased, but I believe our response has been exceptional.

 We've got 6,700 associates around the world.
-And the most important thing we focused on is the overall well-being of our people, obviously, their health and their family's health, but also their financial health and mental health, and not just our direct teams and our associates, but the communities that we live and work in.
+And the most important thing we focused on is the overall well-being of our people, obviously their health and their family's health, but also their financial health and mental health, and not just our direct teams and our associates, but the communities that we live and work in.

-Beginning by issuing a work-from-home policy on March 12 to all those that could, to making mask mandatory and temperature testing the last week of March.
-We've taken the approach of doing more and going bigger earlier.
-Starting with two-day meetings with our response team for the past three months, to continuous communication and updates to our team worldwide.
+Beginning by issuing a work-from-home policy on March 12 to all those that could, to making mask mandatory and temperature testing the last week of March, we’ve taken the approach of doing more and going bigger earlier.
+Starting with two-day meetings with our response team for the past three months to continuous communication and updates to our team worldwide.

-So far we've had 20 positive tests amongst our global team and numerous others have been quarantined.
-Thankfully, all have or are recovering.
-And the biggest thing we've done is not only create the safest environment possible through the ways we've rearranged work, shifts, leverage technology, but more importantly we've gone out of the way to make sure our teams feel safe and support them.
+So far, we've had 20 positive tests amongst our global team and numerous others have been quarantined.
+Thankfully, all have or are recovering, and the biggest thing we've done is not only create the safest environment possible through the ways we've rearranged work, shifts, leverage technology, but more importantly we've gone out of the way to make sure our teams feel safe and support it.

-Things like grocery stock boxes, so that our teams can work in our plants and don't have to make that extra trip to the grocery store after work, the mental health webinars for people to feel connected and safe about how this is impacting their lives.
+Things like grocery stock boxes so that our teams can work in our plants and don't have to make that extra trip to the grocery store after work, the mental health webinars for people to feel connected and safe about how this is impacting their lives.
 We believe deeply in total associate engagement, it's perhaps the most powerful pillar of our core values.
 And if there was ever a time where people make the difference, this is it.

-I couldn't be more proud of our global teams and the agile combination of a tops-down decision framework, married with empowered decision-making at the point of impact and that's produced an overwhelmingly positive response to this pandemic.
+I couldn't be more proud of our global teams and the agile combination of a tops-down decision framework married with empowered decision-making at the point of impact and that's produced an overwhelmingly positive response to this pandemic.

-And, finally, we have returned a work plan that's in place and will likely be triggered in early June.
+And finally, we have returned a work plan that's in place and will likely be triggered in early June.
 We're taking the approach of being very conservative and measured.
-We've managed through this entire crisis with 90% to 95% of our capacity operating as normal at all times.
-And our attendance has been, frankly, exceptional throughout.
+We've managed through this entire crisis with 90% to 95% of our capacity operating as normal at all times, and our attendance has been, frankly, exceptional throughout.
 Being cautious and forward-looking has served us very well and it's approach we're going to stick with.

-Moving forward, you’re likely to see our second-generation of temperature testing that we've deployed at all of our facilities.
-That will take your temperature; verify you're wearing a mask.
-If it's out of that range, it will take your photo and send it to our environmental health and safety teams and your badge and getting into the building won't work.
-Again, it's not a single-point solution, but it's the spirit of making people feel safe, when we all eventually return to work.
+In the right, you see our second-generation of temperature testing that we've deployed at all of our facilities.
+It will take your temperature, and verify you're wearing a mask.
+If it's out of that range, it will take your photo and send it to our environmental health and safety teams, and your badge and getting into the building won't work.
+Again, it's not a single-point solution, but it's the spirit of making people feel safe when we all eventually return to work.

 Moving to slide five.
 I'll outline our plan from here and how we're going to operate over the next several quarters.
 First of all, we've made the decision to change our fiscal year to December 31.
 The overarching reason is alignment, for comparability purposes, as well as a variety of factors around our business cycle and customer cycles.
 It just makes sense for us to do, so we did it.